First slide

 What

-• Falls in the home are among the most common responses for Ambulance crews.
+• Falls are the most common type of call that the Oshkosh Fire Department responds to.
 These falls can result in very serious injuries and are frequently preventable.
 The removal of rugs and clutter, and the installation of hand rails can help to prevent falls.

 • If you call the ambulance because you fell, the ambulance crew will help to enroll you in the Falls Prevention Program.